fabianegli/JPred-big-batch-submission/README.markdown

 # KNOWN ISSUES

-* Restart on new day does not work jet.
-* Log file does not support multiple running instances in the same folder.
+* Log file does not support concurrently running instances in the same folder.
 * Log file gets crowded when the script is run many times from the same folder.

 # Contribute

-Any comment and contribution is very welcome and pull requests will be accepted if they contribute to the intended functionality of this repository.
+Any comment and contribution is very welcome and pull requests will be accepted if they contribute to the intended functionality of the repository.

 # Acknowledgements